MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-orch-1807.md

 ## System requirements for System Center 1807 - Orchestrator

-The following sections provide general performance and scalability guidance for System Center 1807- Orchestrator, and recommends the hardware configurations for a variety of workloads.
+The following sections provide general performance and scalability guidance for System Center 1807- Orchestrator and state the recommended hardware configurations for various workloads.
 As System Center 1807 is built to be flexible and scalable, the hardware requirements for specific scenarios may differ from the guidelines that are presented here.

 ## Hardware